Results matter.

 Dismissed + fees recovered

-Condemnation & property takings
+Condemnation & property disputes

 In the U.S. Court of Appeals for the Fifth Circuit, obtained the reversal of the trial court's dismissal of landowners' claims that the City of Austin illegally annexed their land, allowing the landowners' claims against the City to go forward